Turnabout Counseling

 What kinds of problems do you provide counseling for?

 I counsel a lot of people and families with a lot of different concerns.
+Typical concerns I provide counseling for include depression, grief, anxiety, parent-child problems, behavior problems in children, couples issues, marriage counseling, trouble making a major life decision, motivation to make positive changes, and self-esteem/self-confidence issues.
+I also work with many people who have ADHD and Aspergers Syndrome.
 Some people worry their problem is either so big or “strange” that a counselor won’t want to deal with them, or that their problem is too “small or trivial” and don’t want to bother a counselor with it.
 No problem is too big or too small, however, there are times when I know of another therapist who specializes in your concern and might refer you to him or her.
-I counsel people to find solutions to many problems including depression, grief, anxiety, stress, family concerns, parent-child problems, divorce, job and school related stress, Aspergers Syndrome, relationships, etc.

 What insurances do you accept?

 Currently, I accept Blue Cross/Blue Shield, Priority Health, Blue Care Network, AETNA, and UBH.
 If I don’t take your insurance, I have a sliding fee scale that makes counseling affordable for most people.
-I also get on provider panels for new insurance companies as they open their enrollment, so keep checking back to see if I accept your insurance.
+I get on provider panels for insurance companies as they open enrollment, so check back to see if I accept your insurance.

 What age groups do you provide therapy for?

-I counsel mostly teens, adults, and families.
-I do see younger children on occasion; however, quite often with younger children, I find it best to counsel the parents to effect changes with the children.
+I provide therapy for teenagers, adults, and families.
+I counsel younger children; however, with younger children, it’s sometimes best to work with parents to make changes with children.
 I typically counsel adults up to about age 65, but there’s no magic cut-off age.
-If I think I can help with your problem, I’ll certainly be glad to do so, regardless of age or other factors.
+If I think I can help with your problem, I’ll be glad to do so, regardless of age.

 I’m thinking of a divorce, or going through one, can you provide counseling for me or my kids?

 Yes.
-I provide counseling for lots of adults who are trying to decide whether to get divorced or not, or are worried about how divorce or marital discord is affecting their children.
-It can be helpful for children to have a counselor to talk to during and after a divorce so they can talk about how it impacts them and develop coping strategies for dealing with all the changes that a divorce brings.
+I provide counseling for lots of adults who are trying to decide whether to get divorced or not.
+Or, they may be worried about how divorce or marital discord is affecting their children.
+It can be helpful for children to get therapy during and after divorce so they can talk about their concerns.
+They can also get help developing coping strategies for dealing with all the changes that a divorce brings.

 Do you counsel people with High Functioning Autism/ Asperger’s Syndrome?